robotnic/angular-xmpp-services/README.md

 # angular-xmpp-services

-is a library,that provides stylable UI Elements for XMPP oder Websockets using xmpp-ftw.
+This is a library talks to a xmpp server and generates a model, ready to use for directives.

 ![structure](https://raw.githubusercontent.com/robotnic/angular-xmpp-services/master/src/assets/docimg/structure.png)

 The library send and receives xmpp stanzas.
 Based on this messages a model (json tree) is build.
-The lib als handels the rendering timing by sinding promise notify messages. https://docs.angularjs.org/api/ng/service/$q
+The lib also handels the rendering timing by sinding promise notify messages. https://docs.angularjs.org/api/ng/service/$q

 * No $rootScope messaging needed